Definition of smart in English:

 - I am not entirely comfortable with the implication that feeling like a fraud or an imposter with regards to intelligence or smarts or academic achievement is something that is unique to women or more prevalent in women.

-Old English smeortan (verb); related to German schmerzen; the adjective is related to the verb, the original sense ( late Old English) being 'causing sharp pain'; from this arose 'keen, brisk', whence the current senses of 'mentally sharp' and 'neat in a brisk, sharp style'.
+Old English smeortan (verb), of West Germanic origin; related to German schmerzen; the adjective is related to the verb, the original sense ( late Old English) being 'causing sharp pain'; from this arose 'keen, brisk', whence the current senses of 'mentally sharp' and 'neat in a brisk, sharp style'.

 (as) smart as a whip